percwg/perc-wg/double/draft-ietf-perc-double.md

 1. Form an RTP packet.
 If there are any header extensions, they MUST use [@!RFC5285].

+2. If the first half of the key is zero, skip to step 6.

-2. Form a synthetic RTP packet with the following contents:
+3. Form a synthetic RTP packet with the following contents:
   * Header: The RTP header of the original packet with the following
     modifications:
     * The X bit is set to zero
     * The header is truncated to remove any extensions (12 + 4 * CC bytes)
   * Payload: The RTP payload of the original packet

-3. Apply the inner cryptographic algorithm to the RTP packet.
+4. Apply the inner cryptographic algorithm to the RTP packet.

-4. Replace the header of the protected RTP packet with the header of the original packet, and append to the payload of the packet (1) the authentication tag from the original transform, and (2) an empty OHB (0x00).
+5. Replace the header of the protected RTP packet with the header of the original packet, and append to the payload of the packet (1) the authentication tag from the original transform, and (2) an empty OHB (0x00).

-5. Apply the outer cryptographic algorithm to the RTP packet.
+6. Apply the outer cryptographic algorithm to the RTP packet.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when encrypting the RTP packet using the outer cryptographic key.